Information Credibility

 Popular writer Tom Slemen has penned a great number of books about ghosts, aliens, and paranormal entities at large.

-Tom claims he made contact with a man simply referred to as “Stan”, who transmitted to him some information through the radiowaves that the neighbour, John Sharpe Johnston, had confessed to killing Julia during a huge plot involving the Wallace’s pet cat “Puss”.
+Tom claims he made contact with an entity referring to himself as “Stan”, who transmitted to him through the radiowaves that the neighbour, John Sharpe Johnston, had confessed to killing Julia during a huge plot involving the Wallace’s pet cat “Puss”.

 Tom’s work includes columns such as “Stalked by a UFO” and “The truth about demons that live in our homes”, as well as books like the popular “Haunted Liverpool” anthology.